mveytsman/ontoillogical.com/source/about/index.markdown

 resources for the Ruby community.

 In the summer of 2014, I went to
-[Hacker School](https://www.hackerschool.com/), an awesome retreat for programmers.
+[Hacker School](https://www.hackerschool.com/), an artists retreat but for programmers.
 During that time, I helped improve the state of Java security by
 [injecting lolcats](http://blog.ontoillogical.com/blog/2014/07/28/how-to-take-over-any-java-developer/)